Red (King Crimson album): Background and recording

-Near the conclusion of King Crimson's 1974 US and Canada tour, the decision was made to ask David Cross to leave the band.
+Near the conclusion of King Crimson's 1974 tour of the US and Canada, the decision was made to ask violinist and keyboardist David Cross to leave the band.
 EG, the band's management, urged Fripp not to tell Cross until after the final date of the tour, but he would not have been able to do this anyway as Fripp would not return from the US until after Cross arrived in Europe.
 Fripp agreed that EG management would tell Cross, "on proviso that [Cross] was told that I objected to not telling him personally."
 However, EG failed to inform Cross at all, waiting until 7 July, the day before the recording of Red began.

 With the exception of "Providence", which had been recorded live during the tour, Red was recorded in July and August 1974 at Studio 2 of Olympic Studios in Barnes, London.
 The band reunited with recording engineer George Chkiantz, who had previously worked with them on Starless and Bible Black.
 Chkiantz remembered Fripp placing himself and his guitar amplifier in the drummer's booth, "sitting on a stool with the light off, quite possibly with the door pulled to, basically playing when the stuff was counted in."
 Once Bruford was no longer needed in the studio, he cycled home, leaving Wetton and Chkiantz to record the vocals.
 With the backing tracks put down, the band brought back several contributors to past albums in Cross's stead: Robin Miller on oboe, Mark Charig on cornet, former King Crimson members Ian McDonald and Mel Collins on saxophones, and multiple uncredited players on cello and double bass.

 On Red, King Crimson followed in the direction established by its predecessors Larks' Tongues in Aspic (1973) and Starless and Bible Black (1974).
 However, in contrast to those albums, Red features a more "layered" production, characterized by guitar and keyboard overdubs and the use of McDonald and Collins as session musicians.
 The rhythm section of Wetton and Bruford, whom Fripp referred to as "a flying brick wall", led the album's style towards heavy metal.
 Fripp, increasingly unsure of the group's direction, took a "backseat" when making large decisions during the sessions, leaving them to Wetton and Bruford; the two believed Fripp was merely "pulling another moody", but in the week prior to recording Red, Fripp had discovered the works of mystic John G. Bennett and decided to take "a year's sabbatical ... at Bennett's Institute" afterwards.
 He offered the idea of McDonald rejoining the band in his absence to EG; in light of the label's lack of interest in this idea, Fripp abruptly disbanded King Crimson on 24 September.
 Red was released two weeks later.